takuya-takeuchi/UltraFaceDotNet/README.md

 >
 > **Author:** THL A29.
 Limited, a Tencent company
 >
 > **Principal Use:** A high-performance neural network inference framework optimized for the mobile platform in C++.
-Main goal of NcnnDotNet is what wraps ncnn by C#.
+Main goal of UltraFaceDotNet is what wraps ncnn by C#.

 #### [OpenCV](https://opencv.org/)